Asabeneh/30-Days-Of-JavaScript/readMe.md

 v12.14.0
 ```

-When making this tutorial I was using node version 12.14.0, but now the recommended version of node.js for download is 12.17.0.
+When making this tutorial I was using Node version 12.14.0, but now the recommended version of Node.js for download is v14.17.6.

 ### Browser